Connect with us

 5. Highlight key skills

-LinkedIn allows you to enumerate your skills, but be very sure that the top two are the most relevant and important to your career.
-Sort them in order so that the top skills are at the top.
-Endorse others for their skills, too – a nice way to build connections and visibility.
+LinkedIn allows you to list up to 50 skills, but it’s important to be sure that the top two are the most relevant and significant to your career.

 6. Detail your experience

-Instead, you describe your role and main accomplishments at each company you worked for when working on the experience section; use bullet points to make the specific achievements pop.
+When working on the experience section, be sure to describe your role and main accomplishments at each company you worked for; use bullet points to make the specific achievements pop.
 You can add media to make your experience stand out.

 James Michael is a tech expert covering the latest advancements in gadgets, AI, and emerging technologies, with a focus on their impact on everyday life.